buf's breaking change detector is configured through a

 buf.yaml file is not contained in the input,

 The following is an example of all available configuration options.
-See the configuration reference for more details.
+For more information on the

 WIRE breaking category, as well as the